alicescfernandes/capstone_project/docs/dev_log.md

 - [ ] Add proper logging for the python app
 - [ ] Add alert when there is still Excel files in processing
 - [ ] Default unknown excel files to tables.
 This is alot of work since that the Pandas is set for specific structure.
-- [ ] Change quarter button to upload files, add quarter field as required and add the file form
 - [ ] Change the errors and messages from the charts into a light grey with string type of message

 ## TODO